 - Technology and Teaching: Students demonstrate an advanced level use of digital sources, deployment of writing tools, and a God-honoring use of technology, internet, and social media for the dissemination of biblical, experiential, and practical thoughts.
 Students called to a teaching ministry participate in a teaching practicum.

 - Scholarship (academics) and Scholarships (financial): Students are able to engage in international scholarly discourse that demonstrates independent inquiry, primary source research, critical reflection, analysis, and articulation of academic research.
 Students are also supported as much as possible through available financial scholarships.

 A second graduate degree in theology, such as an accredited ThM, MTh, or STM, is preferred for admission to the program.
 Exceptionally gifted students may be accepted into the program having an ATS Board of Commissioners-approved MDiv, or first graduate degree in theology, such as an MA or MTS.
-Comparable degrees from institutions outside North America may be accepted provided schools can demonstrate that they meet the standards of the ATS Board-approved degrees for admission.
+Comparable degrees from institutions within or outside North America may be accepted provided schools can demonstrate that they meet the standards of the ATS Board-approved degrees for admission.
 Students with a first graduate degree in theology may also apply for the ThM (Master of Theology) program, and then apply for the PhD program after successful completion of three (3) ThM-level courses with a minimum GPA of 3.50.

 To be eligible for admission to the doctoral program, the applicant must: